launchdarkly-labs/ld-experiment-data-export-s3/README.md

-# LaunchDarkly Experiment Data Export to S3
+# LaunchDarkly Experiment Data Export to S3 Reference Implementations

-A reference implementation showing how to integrate LaunchDarkly experiment evaluation data with AWS S3 using Kinesis Firehose.
-This ultimately enables real-time streaming of experiment data to your analytics platform.
+Reference implementations showing how to integrate LaunchDarkly experiment evaluation data with AWS S3 using Kinesis Firehose.
+This enables real-time streaming of experiment data to your analytics platform.

-This project includes a simple setup leveraging AWS Firehose to stream data into an S3 bucket.
-The `setup.sh` file includes bash scripts that can be used to provision the necessary infrastructure in AWS.
-The resources are meant for reference and as a proof of concept, it's not intended as a production-ready implementation - your AWS instrumentation will likely be different.

-**Importing data from the S3 bucket to your analytics platform of choice is not in scope of this project.** That said, a high-level guidance on importing the data to Databricks can be found in `DATABRICKS_INTEGRATION.md`.
-Note this part was not tested.
+This project includes implementations in **Python** and **PHP**, each demonstrating how to capture experiment evaluation data and stream it to S3 for analytics integration.

 ## Overview

-- LD SDK is configured with a flag [after_evaluation hook](https://launchdarkly-python-sdk.readthedocs.io/en/latest/api-main.html#module-ldclient.hook)
-- The hook instatiates a FirehoseSender class at application start, a `boto3` client is created
-- When a flag is evaluated, the `boto3` client is used to send data to the selected AWS S3 bucket
+The implementations capture LaunchDarkly experiment evaluation data and stream it to AWS S3 via Kinesis Firehose, enabling integration with analytics platforms like Databricks, Snowflake, BigQuery, or Athena.

+### Architecture

 ```
-LaunchDarkly SDK → Python Hook → Kinesis Firehose → S3
+LaunchDarkly SDK → [Language-Specific Integration] → Kinesis Firehose → S3
                                                       ↓
                                               [Your Analytics Platform]
 ```

+### Implementation Approaches

+- **Python**: Uses LaunchDarkly SDK's `after_evaluation` hook to automatically intercept flag evaluations
+- **PHP**: Uses a `VariationDetailAnalyticsWrapper` wrapper class around `variationDetail()` method (following the [mobile SDK pattern](https://gist.github.com/durw4rd/bb08008434ef20ac69b745b1c4b0192a))

 ## Prerequisites